 Head of Global Operations

-My cover a bit of everything – finance, legal, HR, IT, operations and facilities.
+My role covers a bit of everything – finance, legal, HR, IT, operations and facilities.
 However, essentially, I’d summarise it as “Making sure that everyone has everything they need to work effectively and happily”.

 Tell us a little about your journey that lead you to GPI…